NU-CUCIS/ph5concat/utils/README.md

 ---
 ## add_key

-* **add_key** is a utility program to be run in sequential.
-It adds each group a new dataset named `base_name.seq` where 'base_name' is provided through command-line option '-k'.
-This dataset is referred as partitioning key dataset, to be used to calculate data partitioning for parallel programs that read the file.
-Its contents are calculated based on three existing datasets in the same group: `run`, `subrun`, and `base_name`.
+**add_key** is a utility program to be run in sequential.
+Given an HDF5 file from NOvA experiments, it adds in each group a new dataset named `base_name.seq` where 'base_name' is provided from command-line option '-k'.
+This dataset is referred as partitioning key dataset.
+It is to be used to calculate data partitioning boundaries for parallel programs that read the file.
+The contents of partition ley datasets are calculated based on three existing datasets in the same group: `run`, `subrun`, and `base_name`.
 The 3-tuple (run[i], subrun[i], base_name[i]) forms a unique ID.
 Data elements with the same ID are assigned to the same MPI processes when the file is read in parallel.
-The 3-tuple (run, subrun, base) works similarly to the primary key in relational database.
+The 3-tuple (run, subrun, base) works similarly to the primary key in relational database to uniquely identify a data element.
 Generation of `base_name.seq` is described as followed.

-  Datasets `run`, `subrun`, and `base_name` in group `spill` are used to construct a C++ `unordered_map` as a hash table, where (run[i], subrun[i], base_name[i]) is a hash key.
+At first, datasets `run`, `subrun`, and `base_name` in group `spill` are used to construct a C++ `unordered_map` as a hash table, where (run[i], subrun[i], base_name[i]) is a hash key.
 The hash values are the indices of 3-tuples.
 Because the contents of dataset `base_name` contain a list of unique integers, stored in an increasing order, the hash values are unique for unique 3-tuples.
 The constructed hash table is then used to create `base_name.seq` in all other groups.
 Note the values in `base_name.seq` are consistent among datasets cross all groups.
 In other words, two dataset elements have the same `base_name.seq` value if their 3-tuples are the same.

-  Note the integer numbers in `base_name.seq` in all groups are in a monotonically nondecreasing order.
+Note the integer numbers in `base_name.seq` in all groups, except group 'spill', are in a monotonically nondecreasing order.
 Values can be repeated.

-The command usage is shown below.
+In group 'spill', the values in `base_name.seq` will start from 0 and increment by 1.

+Command usage:
   ```
   % ./add_key -h
   Usage: ./add_key [-h|-v] -k base_name file_name